 Republican Lawmakers Join Obama Administration in Urging Supreme Court to Overrule GHG Nuisance Case

-Proving once again that politics makes for strange bedfellows, three prominent Republican lawmakers who have opposed EPA greenhouse gas regulation (see related story by Russell Prugh in this issue) have joined the Obama Administration in urging the U.S. Supreme Court to overturn a landmark appellate ruling allowing environmental plaintiffs to sue sources of greenhouse gases (GHGs) in tort.
+Proving once again that politics makes for strange bedfellows, three prominent Republican lawmakers who have opposed EPA greenhouse gas regulation (see related story in this issue) have joined the Obama Administration in urging the U.S. Supreme Court to overturn a landmark appellate ruling allowing environmental plaintiffs to sue sources of greenhouse gases (GHGs) in tort.
 An amicus brief filed on behalf of Representative Fred Upton (R-MI), chairman of the House Energy and Commerce Committee, Representative Ed Whitfield (R-KY), who heads the Subcommittee on Energy and Power, and Senator James Inhofe (R-OK), ranking member of the Senate Environment and Public Works Committee in the case of American Electric Power v.
 Connecticut, argues that public nuisance claims on climate change issues should be rejected by the Supreme Court because they present non-justiciable political questions.

 Background to the AEP Case